VRTogether/privacy-policy/index.md

 1. **Infrastructure providers** that we use to operate the Games.
 Currently this includes Railway (backend hosting) and Amazon Web Services (save-data storage).
 2. **Distribution and identity platforms** that you have chosen to use to access the Games (such as the Meta Horizon Platform or Steam), strictly to authenticate your account and operate platform-required features.
+3. **Analytics providers** that help us understand aggregated gameplay patterns.
+Currently this is Unity Technologies (Unity Gaming Services Analytics).
+4. **Real-time voice and networking providers** that enable multiplayer features.
+Currently this is Exit Games GmbH (Photon Voice and Photon Fusion), used in Cozy Worlds Together and Rope Up.
+5. **In-Game capture providers**, currently LIV Inc. (LIV Capture Kit), used in Cozy Worlds to power the in-Game capture feature.
-3. **Email service providers** used to deliver newsletters you have opted in to.
+6. **Email service providers** used to deliver newsletters you have opted in to.
 Currently this includes Mailchimp.
-4. **Parties legally entitled to receive the information** under the legal-disclosure conditions described above.
+7. **Parties legally entitled to receive the information** under the legal-disclosure conditions described above.

 We **do not sell** personal information to third parties, and we do not share personal information for cross-context behavioral advertising.